Nexmo/nexmo-developer/_documentation/client-sdk/setup/set-up-push-notifications/android.md

 ## Conclusion

-In this tutorial you have seen how to set up push notifications.
+In this guide you have seen how to set up push notifications.